Last Minute Gift Ideas

 Whether you’re starting in on some early holiday shopping, looking for a birthday gift or on the hunt for a “Just Because” gift, finding the right present for someone you love can be a challenge.
 When the person you’re shopping for has special needs, shopping for gifts is about more than just finding something they’ll like — it’s about finding a gift they can use and enjoy on their own regardless of their limitations.

-Depending on their disability, people with special needs may require special switch-activated toys or activities.
-They may have sensory issues that limit what kinds of lights or noises they can enjoy in a toy.
+Depending on their disability, people with functional needs — commonly referred to as special needs — may require special switch-activated toys or activities.
+Some individuals with a sensory processing disorder may have limitations as to which kinds of lights or noises they can enjoy in a toy.
 Or, they may be older and want to use the same electronics as their friends, but with modifications for their needs.

 Wouldn’t it be nice if someone would just find the perfect gift and write your name on the card?
-We can’t do the shopping for you, but if you’re looking for gift ideas for a loved one with special needs, then you’ve come to the right place!
+We can’t do the shopping for you, but if you’re looking for gift ideas for a friend, student or family member with special needs, then you’ve come to the right place!

 Our ultimate gift guide for kids and adults with disabilities is designed to give you lots of ideas for finding the best gifts to give people with disabilities, as well as some tips for showering them with love and care during any special holiday or celebration!